Kvilt1/sdawdj/fixed_solutions_final.md

 $$

 #### Final Answer
-The voltage drop across the plates is $ 6000 \text{ V}$.
+The voltage drop across the plates is$ 6000 \text{ V}$.

 ### Part B

 #### Problem Summary
-Calculate the distance a smoke particle travels parallel to the plates before hitting the negatively charged plate, given a constant speed of $1.5 \text{ m/s}$ and an initial distance of$ 11.7 \text{ mm}$.
+Calculate the distance a smoke particle travels parallel to the plates before hitting the negatively charged plate, given a constant speed of$1.5 \text{ m/s}$ and an initial distance of$ 11.7 \text{ mm}$.

 #### Key Concepts
 - **Kinematics:** The study of motion without considering its causes.